MinecraftForge/MinecraftForge/CONTRIBUTING.md

 Contributor License Agreement
 =============================
-Starting as soon as the technology is in place, contributors will need to sign a contributors license agreement.

-- You grant Forge a license to use your code contributed to the primary codebase (basically, everything under src) in Forge, under the LGPLv2.1 license.
+- You grant Forge a license to use your code contributed to the primary codebase (everything **not** under patches) in Forge, under the LGPLv2.1 license.
-- You grant assign copyright ownership of your contributions to the patches codebase (basically, anything under patches) to Forge, where it will be licensed under the LGPLv2.1 license.
+- You assign copyright ownership of your contributions to the patches codebase (everything under patches) to Forge, where it will be licensed under the LGPLv2.1 license.

 Additionally, while 1.9.4 is being maintained, you will be asked to acknowledge these two additional clauses.
-- You grant Forge a license to use your code contributed to the primary codebase (basically, everything under src) in Forge, under the MinecraftForge license.
+- You grant Forge a license to use your code contributed to the primary codebase (everything **not** under patches) in Forge, under the MinecraftForge license.
-- You grant assign copyright ownership of your contributions to the patches codebase (basically, anything under patches) to Forge, where it will be licensed under the MinecraftForge license.
+- You grant assign copyright ownership of your contributions to the patches codebase (everything under patches) to Forge, where it will be licensed under the MinecraftForge license.

+"Forge" is Forge Development LLC, a legally incorporated entity in Oregon, USA.